Can A Personal Injury Lawyer Drop Your Case?

 10: Firm Resource Limits

 Some catastrophic injury attorney teams run lean.
 A sudden influx of multi-vehicle crashes or a partner’s health crisis can sap time and funds.
 Rather than give half effort, the firm may withdraw, pointing you to a larger personal injury law firm with extra staff, in-house investigators, and cash reserves for pricey experts.
-Switching firms early often saves months.
+Switching firms early often saves months, especially when you understand why injury settlements take time in complex cases.

 A withdrawal notice is rarely a judgment on you as a person.
 It signals practical or ethical limits.
 With these ten triggers in mind, you can ensure your case is attractive to counsel and keep the road to fair recovery clear.